hannesweisbach/clang/README.md

 **-frepl-parm** has to be passed to clang.
 As all changes are inside of functions code generated using this protection is binary compatible to other code.
+**-frepl-parm-dbg** can be used for debugging purposes.
+In this case a trap (int3) is inserted both if the program has to be terminated and if a correct value could be restored.